kundalik5545/qatesting/README.md

 ```

-### Anser some questions
+### Some questions

-You need to create a components.json file to add components.
+1. You need to create a components.json file to add components.
 Proceed? => yes
-√ Which style would you like to use? » New York
+2. √ Which style would you like to use? » New York
-√ Which color would you like to use as the base color? » Slate
+3. √ Which color would you like to use as the base color? » Slate
-√ Would you like to use CSS variables for theming? ... no / yes => Yes
+4. √ Would you like to use CSS variables for theming? ... no / yes => Yes

 ### For How would you like to proceed?